-- 1. All appeals must be in writing and include the date of the appeal, decision grieved, resolution requested, and supporting rationale for requested change in decision and indicate if issue warrants an "Expedited Review Situation." - 2.
-All appeals must be in writing and include the date of the appeal, decision grieved, resolution requested, and supporting rationale for requested change in decision and indicate if issue warrants an "Expedited Review Situation." - 3.
+- 1.-All appeals must be in writing and include the date of the appeal, decision grieved, resolution requested, and supporting rationale for requested change in decision and indicate if issue warrants an "Expedited Review Situation." - All appeals must be in writing and include the date of the appeal, decision grieved, any provider actions taken to resolve the denial, the resolution requested, and the supporting rationale for requestinged a change in decision. and indicate if issue warrants an "Expedited Review Situation." - 3.
 An Expedited Review Situation is an expedited review of a service authorization denial, requested by the provider.
-When the provider requests the expedited review, MSHN shall determine, if the request is warranted and shall inform the provider as to the status of the decision. - 4.
-No appeal will be considered after sixty (60) calendar days from the date of the action being grieved. - 5.
-The appeal can be made directly to the Utilization Management Department for decisions made regarding the authorization or determination of the service(s). - 6.
-As appropriate, the MSHN UM Department will include input from the appropriate MSHN position/function, including: - a.
-Director of Provider Network Management Systems;
+When the provider requests the expedited review, MSHN shall determine, if the request is warranted and shall inform the provider as to the status of the decision. - 4.-No appeal will be considered after sixty (60) calendar days from the date of the action being grieved. - 5.3.
+Appeals will be submitted to the MSHN customer service department.
+The appeal can be made directly to the Utilization Management Department for decisions made regarding the authorization or determination of the service(s). - 6:4.
+As appropriate, the MSHN Customer ServiceUM Department will include input from the appropriate MSHN-staff and/or departmentsposition/function, including: - a.
+Director of Provider Network Management Systems; - b.
+Contract Manager; - c.
+Utilization Management Specialist; - d.
+Claims Specialist; - e.
+Director of Utilization & Care Management and Waivers; - f.
+Chief Clinical Officer; - g.
+Medical Director/Addictionist Addictionologist - 7.5.
+The Customer Service Department will communicate the decision to the provider within thirty (30) calendar days of the receipt of the appeal.